Los Angeles Modern Auctions: 2010 to 2020

 LAMA celebrated its 25th anniversary with its October 22, 2017 Modern Art & Design Auction; the Top Lot was Roy Lichtenstein's Reverie, which sold for $175,000.
 Other top lots included works by Paul Klee, Marchel Duchamp, Ed Ruscha, and Pablo Picasso.

 LAMA's October 3, 2008 Modern Art & Design Auction saw the highest sale total in its history, with $5.17 million in sales achieving 125% over the low estimate.

 In October 2019, LAMA introduced the LAMA app, holding their first online-only auction and welcoming web-based bidding on live auction lots.

-In March 2020, Peter Loughrey passed away at from cancer in Los Angeles.
+In March 2020, Peter Loughrey dies of cancer in Los Angeles.
 Benedikt Taschen told David Keeps for the Los Angeles Times that Loughrey “knew more about the fabric of California modernism than anyone.”

 2010 to 2020

-In August of 2021, LAMA announced that it would be joining Wright Auctions.
+In August 2021, LAMA announced that it would be joining Rago Wright Auctions.